 Students who take courses as special students and are later admitted to a degree program may be awarded advanced standing for up to 15 points of work taken as a special student.
 Those who wish to apply for degree candidacy are therefore urged to do so at the earliest possible time.

 Summer Session

-Certain introductory courses are available to students during the Summer Session of the School and the Summer Session of Columbia University.
+Certain introductory courses are available to students during the Summer Session.
+See page 50 (Summer Session courses).

 International Students